richardwaters9049/street-group/README.md

 7. Run the programme: `php artisan serve` and `npm run dev`.

+8. The project will now be running at: http://127.0.0.1:8000

 Once the project is up and running you can create a dummy admin using the register page.
 You can then log in using the dummy admin credentials.

-Example: username: admin
+-   Example: username: admin
-email: admin@admin.com
+-   email: admin@admin.com
-password: (This must be at least 8 characters long.)
+-   password: (This must be at least 8 characters long.)

 ## Dependencies